 In general, student engagement has decreased as they neared taking Step 1, often opting to give their full focus and attention to preparing for Step 1 rather than their medical coursework, often resulting in falling attendance at medical school lectures and widening philosophical disputes between students and Deans about efficient uses of their time.

 Moving toward a pass/fail system, per the coalition, is hopefully a sign of system-wide changes to come, which will ideally bring more emphasis to demonstrating competencies in other ways, increasing diversity within different specialty programs, defining and selecting applicants not just based on numerical scores, but from a more well-rounded perspective.

-4. Will I be affected by the change to Pass/Fail for Step 1?
+5. Will I be affected by the change to pass/fail for Step 1?

-If you're currently in medical school and will be taking the USMLE Step 1 prior to January 2022, you will still need to pass your Step 1 with a score of 194 or higher.
+If you're currently in medical school and will be taking Step 1 prior to January 2022, you will still need to pass your Step 1 with a score of 194 or higher.

-5. Where can I find more information about the USMLE Pass/Fail decision?
+6. Where can I find more information about the USMLE pass/fail decision?